4bdullahfaisal/Containerization/Docker/module-1.md

 # Docker — Container & Custom Image

 **Purpose:** Run your first container and build a custom Docker image

 ---

 ## What is Docker?

-Docker is a platform to **build, run, and share** applications inside containers.
+`Docker` is a platform to **build, run, and share** applications inside containers.

+**or**

+`Docker` is a platform that lets you package applications and their dependencies into standardized units called containers.

+- Containers are running instances of Docker images.

-A container is a lightweight, isolated environment that includes everything needed to run an application.
+A `Container` is a lightweight, isolated environment that includes everything needed to run an application.

 **Analogy:** Docker is like a shipping container — it packages your app and its dependencies so it runs the same anywhere.